charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - Many of the CPU-heavy workloads are grouped together, under lm-protection-fault.

 - Many of the un/archive benchmarks are grouped together with lighttpd, which also accesses many files.

+TODO: consider X-means, G-means, or something else to determine $k$.

 ## Predictive Model